 The UK has a serious problem with telecoms fraud, partly caused by the way its dialling plan has been designed.
 This has long been known by serious fraud professionals, even if most of the British public remain unaware of it.
-However, we now have an unusual opportunity to address one of the key causes of fraudulent calls that terminate in the UK.
+However, RAG is acting on an unusual opportunity to address one of the key causes of fraudulent calls that terminate in the UK.
+UK regulator Ofcom has proposed changes that will affect service providers interested in a portion of the UK number plan that is associated with fraud.
+RAG has collaborated with respected number plan expert Guy Howie to respond to Ofcom’s public consultation, highlighting where we disagree with Ofcom’s proposed changes and why.
+We believe our proposals point to a better way to reduce inbound fraudulent traffic terminating in the UK.

 Instead of addressing weaknesses that foment crime worldwide, the UK has long resigned itself to being amongst the worst.
 We have an opportunity to change that now.
 Many fraudulent calls are being terminated on the UK’s 070 number range.
-Ofcom is consulting on a potential change to the management of that portion of the UK dialling plan, and this represents a vital opportunity to take positive steps that will reduce international crime.
-If you are a fraud professional, or even if you are just an interested lay person, please take a few minutes to make yourself aware of the issues, and how you can support change, by continuing to read about the issues and how RAG intends to respond to Ofcom’s consultation.
+Ofcom has proposed changes to the management of that portion of the UK dialling plan.
+Now that attention has been directed towards an admitted long-standing problem our industry has an opportunity to take positive steps that will reduce international crime.
+If you are a fraud professional, or even if you are just an interested lay person, please take a few minutes to make yourself aware of the issues, and how you can support change, by continuing to read about the issues and how RAG has responded to Ofcom’s consultation.

 In the following sections, we will seek to: